delawaremathguy/ShoppingList/README.md

 ## Some Things I'm Working On

+* The one crash I had been experiencing throughout development and have worked around in code has now been eliminated (*he says with fingers crossed, at least for my testing with iOS 13*).
+It involved a subtlety of the way I was *over*-using @ObservedObject: you'll find comments in the code for the "row views" of both ShoppingItems and Locations on this.
+On the other hand, the iOS 14 beta situation looks to still have a similar problem, where I am sure that the real issue concerns the exact connection between the magic of a @FetchRequest in ViewA and the deletion of one of its Core Data objects in View B (presented in a sheet above View A or pushed on the navigation stack from View A).

+* I discovered a crash with a simple, benign operation or two while running the app on my iPhone 11 with iOS 13.5.1 recently.
+The crash logs showed the app very deep inside UITableVIew code when it crashed (virtually identical logs, by the way), so I am guessing something changed in iOS 13.5.1 that wasn't there in 13.5.
+It may also be related to use of a contextMenu, which I was using at the time.

 * I have provided two options for the ShoppingListTabView, named, suprisingly, *ShoppingListTabView1* and *ShoppingListTabView2*.
 Just change the MainView code to use one or the other.
 The latter is what I am working with myself, so that's what I have coded in MainView.
 But if you're poking around in the code, try each one of them.

   - **ShoppingListTabView1** is a single list of items as described above, with items listed by their location's visitationOrder (and then alphabetically for each location).
 Since Locations have different colors, the list is manageable in use, but not ideal.